 Note.
-From the above, the Rev Henry Williams made 3 corrections in his translation to clarify whom Governor Hobson was referring.
+From the above, the Rev Henry Williams made 3 corrections to Governor Hobson's final draft in his translation to clarify whom Governor Hobson was referring.
 In the Preamble, "people of New Zealand" to "chiefs and Hapu of New Zealand" and "natives" to "tangata maori".
-Article 1, "Sovereignty" was changed to "governments".
+Article 1, "Sovereignty" was changed to "kawanatanga/governments".
 In Article 3, "People of New Zealand" to "tangata maori of New Zealand".
-He left "people of New Zealand" in Article 2 as this also referred to all non-Maori.
+He left "All the people of New Zealand" in Article 2 as this also referred to all non-Maori as well as Maori.
 All back translations do not have the errors of the final draft and are all dated the 6 February 1840.
-The Tiriti o Waitangi referred to the all the chiefs who signed it as, "tangata Maori".
+The Tiriti o Waitangi referred to all the chiefs who signed it as, "tangata Maori".

 Over 500 chiefs signed the Tiriti o Waitangi as "tangata Maori" representing over 75,000 of their people.
 Not one "tangata Maori" chief questioned being referred to as "tangata Maori" as they knew they were not the "tangata whenua" or "indigenous people of New Zealand".
+Lt.
+Governor Hobson never made or authorised an English version of the Treaty to be read or signed and only the Maori version was signed at Waitangi on 6 February 1840.
+The English version was signed by 34 chiefs after the Tiriti o Waitangi had been read, discussed, and signed by 5 chiefs, but could hold no more signatures.